-The following table shows, for the fiscal years 2021, 2020, and 2019, compensation awarded to, paid to, or earned by the Company's Chief Executive Officer, Chief Financial Officer, its three other most highly compensated executive officers as of December 31, 2021 (the "Named Executive Officers"), in accordance with SEC rules.
+The following table shows, for the fiscal years 2022, 2021, and 2020, compensation awarded to, paid to, or earned by the Company's Named Executive Officers as of December 31, 2022, in accordance with SEC rules.
 All amounts are presented in whole dollars.